 Grantor, her successors and assigns agrees to release, hold harmless, defend and indemnify Grantee from any and all liabilities including, but not limited to, injury, losses, damages, judgments, costs, expenses and fees which Grantee may suffer or incur as a result of or arising out of the activities of Grantor or her successors and assigns on the Property.
-Grantee agrees to release, hold harmless, defend and indemnify Grantor from any and all liabilities including, but not limited to, injury, losses, damages, judgments, costs, expenses and fees which Grantor may suffer or incur as a result of or arising out of the activities of Grantee (other than activities by Grantee in connection with its monitoring and enforcement of the provisions of this Conservation Restriction).
+Grantee agrees to release, hold harmless, defend and indemnify Grantor from any and all liabilities including, but not limited to, injury, losses, damages, judgments, costs, expenses and fees which Grantor may suffer or incur as a result of or arising out of the activities of Grantee (other than activities by Grantee in connection with its monitoring and enforcement of the provisions of this Conservation Restriction pursuant to the provisions of Article IV of this Conservation Restriction).